How Long Does It Take to Complete Probate and Receive Inheritance from a Will in NSW?

 Steps to Administer the Estate and Distribute Inheritance

-Administering an estate follows a structured process, starting with applying for a grant of probate.
-This step is usually required in order to administer the estate and distribute the deceased’s estate.
-When applying for probate, the executor must prepare a detailed inventory of the deceased’s assets and liabilities and provide this to the Court.
+Administering an estate follows a structured process that begins with applying for a grant of probate.
+When applying, the executor must prepare a detailed inventory of assets and liabilities and provide this to the Supreme Court of NSW.

-Navigating Timelines: When Will You Receive Your Inheritance?
+Navigating Timelines: When Will You Receive Your Inheritance in NSW?

 Time to Receive Your Inheritance: Factors That Affect Duration

-Several factors can affect how long it takes to receive an inheritance.
+Several factors can affect how long it takes for inheritance to come through in Australia.
 These include the time it takes to apply for and receive the grant of probate and the time it takes to administer the estate.
 If the estate is contested the process can take longer.

 Finalising the Estate: What Beneficiaries Need to Know